bogdan-szabo-sociomantic/ocean-1/README.rst

   the include_body is set, the header and the message body will be downloaded, otherwise only the header.

+``ocean.util.config.ConfigParser``
+  The ``#`` character will from now on be interpreted as a comment.
+In debug mode a warning will be outputted (though I assume this will be removed in later versions)

+  To upgrade make sure that you are not using that character in a multiline variable.
+You might did exactly that accidently already, so some configuration values that were previously wrong might work now and can cause a changed behavior.

 New Features
 ^^^^^^^^^^^^